 - In the Super Friends episode "The Giants of Doom", Bizarro, Sinestro, Toyman, and Captain Cold allow themselves to be captured by the Superfriends and placed in a specially designed cell.
 Once they are ready, Sinestro reveals that he can control his power ring even when it is not on his hand and they break free.
 Their goal was to gain access to the Justice League Computer.
 Amazingly, Bizarro was the one who came up with this plan.

 - Magneto in X-Men attempts a prison break to free Beast... who calmly informs him that he has no desire to escape and expects to get his day in court and be exonerated.
 While Beast may or may not have been able to leave under his own power at any time, he certainly has plenty of powerful friends on the outside who could have sprung him, should he have been so inclined.

 - One episde of The Simpsons reveals that Springfield Penitentiary is such a Cardboard Prison that all of the prisoners are just playing along.
 When they are outside, the only thing keeping them from leaving is an unlocked door with a sign saying "Please do not escape".
 Snake does so anyway to chase Homer because Homer is driving Snake's old car and fueling it up with regular gas ("she needs premium!"), saying "screw the honor system!".

-- In the Ben 10 / Generator Rex crossover special, Rex and co have captured Ben for (inadvertently) hurting Six.
+- In the Ben 10: Ultimate Alien/Generator Rex crossover special, Rex and co have captured Ben for (inadvertently) hurting Six.
 When Rex taunts him about being their prisoner, Ben laughs and responds with "I stayed to see if I could help.
-But if that's you're attitude.." then proceeds to turn into Big Chill and walk out.
+But if that's your attitude.." then proceeds to turn into Big Chill and walk out.